impactpractise/bloc_pattern/README.md

 ### Table of Content as of today

-⋅*Refactor the standard Flutter application to use a bloc.
+1. Refactor the standard Flutter application to use a bloc.